Could micro investing make sense for you?

 What if you could set aside your change, like the spare dollar or two you have left at the end of the week, and grow it into enough to help you contribute to a college fund?
 Or pay for a wedding or retirement down the road?
 That’s the possibility floated by micro investing†, in which an app or web service helps you set aside teensy amounts of money—sometimes less than a dollar—and invests it for you, based on your priorities.
-And while investing can seem like something only people with tons of extra income do, micro investing starts small—really, really small—making it an option for a way to get started.
+And while investing can seem like something only people with tons of extra income do, micro investing starts small—really, really small—making it an option to get started.
 Even so, there is a lot to consider.

 Certainly the small amounts make investing more approachable, and the automatic nature is also appealing: Some apps will round up “change” from your online purchases and invest it, while others have you designate a set amount to be removed from your paycheck.
-Once set up, you don’t have to think about it.

 But micro investing doesn’t replace things like a company 401(k) savings plan, which is more or less automatic, too, once you sign up.
 If you have one of those, take full advantage.
 “Your employer takes out your deduction,” says Gerri Walsh, senior vice president of investor education at FINRA, which is the Financial Information Regulatory Authority, a nonprofit, financial industry self-regulatory organization dedicated to protecting investors.
 “And many employers match generously,” she says, meaning they add more money to your pot‡.